Judiciary has become farther away from people than ever before..!

 Underlining the impact of the Covid-19 pandemic on the functioning of courts, the pendency of cases in all levels of the…

-Record pendency of cases at all levels, and the Supreme Court has 66, 727 cases, which is the highest number of pending cases that the top court has ever had. (according to a report dated 31st December 2020)
+Record pendency of cases at all levels, and the Supreme Court has 66, 727 cases, the highest number of pending cases that the top court has ever had. (according to a report dated 31st December 2020)

 Only 31 acid attack cases disposed in 2018; 93% pendency at courts - The Federal